LAKE DISTRICT Ghyll Scrambling

-Level: Beginner - Intermediate ( suitable for most )
+Level: Beginner - ( suitable for all )

 Action rating :

 Stickle Barn ghyll is located in the stunning Great Langdale valley and offers some incredible views in good or bad weather.
-The ghylls location means that it can be run as wet or ( relatively ) dry as you like and can be run in just about any condition .
+The ghylls location means that it can be run as a wet or ( relatively ) dry session and can be run in just about any water level.

-Church beck is situated in the south Lakes right below the Old man of Coniston and Weatherlam which are both classic Lake District walks .
-Conistion Village is a quirky and parity village with some amazing places to eat and drink .
-This ghyll is great in even if it has been raining quite bit and is a safe bet even if the weather isn't on side.
-This ghyll is 100% a wet one and what it's all about.
+Church beck is situated in the south Lakes right below the Old Man of Coniston and Wetherlam which are both classic Lake District walks .
+Coniston Village is a quirky and pretty village with some amazing places to eat and drink .
+This ghyll is great even if it has been raining alot and is a safe bet even if the weather isn't on your side.
+This ghyll is 100% a wet one and that's what it's all about.
 The "Beck" has some incredible challenges and surprises along the way including big jumps, pools, climbing waterfalls and slides that will get your heart racing.
-Most of the obstacles can be missed out.
-This ghyll is incredibly diverse, it can adapted for most timid or the most extreme.
-We run the beck ghyll during the warmer months April - September The Meeting Location is at the old Furness road car part right opposite the industrial estate.
-There some free parking space however its always worth having some change just incase these are taken .
+Most of the obstacles can be missed out if you choose to.
+This ghyll is incredibly diverse, it can adapted for the most timid or the most extreme.
+We run the ghyll during the warmer months April - September.
+The Meeting Location is at the Old Furness road car parK right opposite the small industrial estate.
+There are some free parking spots however its always worth having some change just in case these are taken .